jundalisay/spblist/content/en/material/principles/part-2/chapter-06.md

 Each of the 5 Layers implements a Conservation Law in order to maintain the balance in the universe.

-The Conservation of Momentum states that total momentum of a system remains constant when no external forces act on the system.
+The Conservation Law for the Spatial Layer is the Conservation of Momentum.

-### Internal-External Movement
+- This states that total momentum of a system remains constant when no external forces act on the system.

 {{< q a="Descartes" c="The World, Chapter 13" >}}